 - Arcadis

 - Core

 - Crouse Hospital (Sodexo)

 - Destiny USA, including 25+ food service locations

 - Empire Brewing Company

-- Jordan-Elbridge Central School District (Chartwell Services)
+• Jordan-Elbridge Central School District (Chartwell Services)

 - Fayetteville-Manlius School District

 - Giovanni Food Company, Inc.

 - LaFayette School District

 - LeMoyne College (Sodexo)

-- Marcellus Central School District

 - Onondaga Community College

 - Pastabilities Restaurant

 - Paul deLima Coffee

-- Ramada Inn

 - Sheraton Syracuse University Hotel & Conference Center

 - SUNY Upstate at Community General Hospital (Morrison)

 - SUNY Upstate University Hospital

 - Syracuse Banana

 - Syracuse University

 - The Centers at St. Camillus (Sodexo)

 - The Oncenter

 - Wegmans, includes 8 CNY stores

 - Westhill Central School District

-In 2016, OCRRA continued its association with the US Composting Council and their Seal of Testing Assurance (STA) Program.
-OCRRA's finished compost is USCC STA certified, meaning that it is a high-quality material that is consistent from batch to batch and guarantees that it has been laboratory tested by a third party and meets all USCC, NYSDEC and US EPA criteria.
+In 2017, OCRRA continued its association with the US Composting Council and their Seal of Testing Assurance (STA) Program.
+OCRRA's finished compost is USCC STA certified, meaning that it is a highquality material that is consistent from batch to batch and guarantees that it has been laboratory tested by a third party and meets all USCC, NYSDEC and US EPA criteria.
 The demand for OCRRA's compost products continued to grow and has been used in many "Green Infrastructure" projects across the State.

-Finished compost sales from the Amboy and Jamesville Compost Sites included over 12,000 cubic yards of compost and 23,276 cubic yards of mulch in 2016.
+Finished compost sales from the Amboy and Jamesville Compost Sites included over 17,000 cubic yards of compost and 16,000 cubic yards of mulch in 2017.
 Through a partnership with ARC of Onondaga, OCRRA's premium compost was once again offered for sale in conveniently packaged 1 cubic foot bags (seen in photos below), at 30+ local retail outlets throughout the community.
-In 2016, bagged compost sales grew by 28%.

 As in previous years, OCRRA's finished compost was available for residents to take home as part of the Residential Pass Program.
-In 2016, the "Residential Pass Program" enabled residents to purchase a selection of three different compost passes: the basic pass for \$20, which allowed them to drop off an unlimited amount of yard and food waste, the plus compost pass for \$35, which allowed them to drop off an unlimited amount of yard and food waste and to self-load up to 3 cu. yds. of compost or 6 cu. yds. of mulch, or the premium compost pass for \$50, which allowed the unlimited drop off of yard and food waste and OCRRA staff-load of up to 3 cu. yds. of compost or 6 cu. yds. of mulch.
+In 2017, the "Residential Pass Program" enabled residents to purchase a selection of three different compost passes: the basic pass for \$20, which allowed them to drop off an unlimited amount of yard and food waste, the plus compost pass for \$35, which allowed them to drop off an unlimited amount of yard and food waste and to self-load up to 3 cu. yds. of compost or 6 cu. yds. of mulch, or the premium compost pass for \$50, which allowed the unlimited drop off of yard and food waste and OCRRA staff-load of up to 3 cu. yds. of compost or 6 cu. yds. of mulch.

-In 2016, residents purchased over 3,800 compost passes and made over 29,500 visits to both compost sites.
-There were over 2,300 commercial and municipal drop-offs throughout the 2016 season.
-OCRRA again in 2016 offered its free Christmas tree recycling program to residents.
+In 2017, residents purchased over 3,400 compost passes and made over 28,000 visits to both compost sites.
+There were over 5,500 commercial and municipal drop-offs throughout the 2017 season.
+OCRRA again in 2017 offered its free Christmas tree recycling program to residents.
 The facilities were open for a two-week period in January for residents to drop off their Christmas trees for composting at no charge.